richardedden/Gannet2.0/README.md

 ## Acknowledgments

-We wish to thank the following individuals for their contributions to the development of Gannet:
+We wish to thank the following individuals for their contributions to the development of Gannet and shared data processing code:

 * Ralph Noeske (GE Berlin)
 * Peter Barker (The Johns Hopkins University)
 * Robin de Graaf (Yale School of Medicine)
+* Philipp Ehses (Max Planck Institute for Biological Cybernetics, Tübingen)
+* Wouter Potters (UMC Amsterdam)